tin10139/gitskills/readme.txt

-Creating a new branch is quick sss.
+Creating a new branch is quick & simple.